Bank of America (BAC) Received its Third Buy in a Row

-After Morgan Stanley and RBC Capital gave Bank of America (NYSE: BAC) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Chris Kotowski assigned a Buy rating to Bank of America today and set a price target of $40.00.
-The company’s shares closed last Wednesday at $24.60.
+After Morgan Stanley and RBC Capital gave Bank of America (NYSE: BAC) a Buy rating last month, the company received another Buy, this time from Credit Suisse.
+Analyst Susan Roth Katzke maintained a Buy rating on Bank of America yesterday and set a price target of $31.00.
+The company’s shares closed last Friday at $23.44.

-According to TipRanks.com, Kotowski is a 5-star analyst with an average return of 5.8% and a 60.2% success rate.
-Kotowski covers the Financial sector, focusing on stocks such as Apollo Global Management, Focus Financial Partners, and JPMorgan Chase & Co.
+According to TipRanks.com, Katzke is a 5-star analyst with an average return of 13.8% and a 69.7% success rate.
+Katzke covers the Financial sector, focusing on stocks such as JPMorgan Chase & Co., First Republic Bank, and Goldman Sachs Group.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Bank of America with a $27.57 average price target, representing an 11.3% upside.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Bank of America with a $27.71 average price target, a 16.0% upside from current levels.
 In a report issued on July 2, RBC Capital also maintained a Buy rating on the stock with a $28.00 price target.

 See today’s analyst top recommended stocks >>